rodrorivero/aws-bootcamp-cruddur-2023/journal/week3.md

   }
 });
 ```
-Then we add the authentication module with cognito to `HomeFeedPage.js`
+Then add the authentication module with cognito to `HomeFeedPage.js`

 ```js
 import { Auth } from 'aws-amplify';